Morten95/CodeOps_Forum/README.md

 Prerequisites: 32-bit or 64-bit machine and IQ over 130 like Anders.
 Higher or lower IQ then 130 will complicated the task, so be aware of this before starting

-Download  from the original page https://www.apachefriends.org/index.html
+Download  XAMPP from the original page https://www.apachefriends.org/index.html
 ----
 1. Choose Download  for Windows.
 2. Double click the file to run the installer.